srjefers/Talk_devFest_2023/README.md

 Fist things first, we need to define a docker file for this kind of task, we can find an example of a dockerFile an the official documentation.
 So we can base our docker file on it and be able to conteinerize our dbt solution.
 Don't forget to copy the profiles.yml and hide all the sensitive information in the envfile. https://github.com/dbt-labs/dbt-core/blob/main/docker/Dockerfile

-`sudo docker run -i -t dbt:latest run`
+`docker run -i -t dbt:latest run`

+Also we can execute the next comand to know that our connection is working succesfully

+`docker run -i -t dbt:latest debug`

 ### How to load this Docker into AWS?
 Firts, I created a new aws account.
 Lest create the next list of components: